maneatingape/rsvp/README.md

     ["problems"] = LEXICON of 2 items:
       [1] = "Option 'verbose' is 'qux', expected boolean" [303] = "Option 'foo_bar' not recognised"
     ```
+* To save space on the limited hard disks of kOS processors you can compile the source to `.ksm` files that are about 20% of the size of the raw source.
+A convenience `rsvp:compile_to` function exists for this purpose.
+For example, the following code will compile the source from the archive then copy the compiled files to the hard disk of the current processor.
+    ```
+    runoncepath("0:/rsvp/main").
+    createdir("1:/rsvp").
+    rsvp:compile_to("1:/rsvp").
+    ```

 ## Technical Details